sangyye/archiveblog/README.md

 # License

-The following directories and their contents are Copyright Christian Vervoorts.
-You may not reuse anything therein without my
+The following directories and their contents are Copyright Christian Vervoorts or their respective owners.
+You may not reuse anything therein without permission:
-permission:

  - _posts/
  - static/